Technology Tales

 1st October 2011

 Last weekend, I ran into quite a lot of bother with my wired broadband service.
 Eventually, after a few phone calls to my provider, it was traced to my local telephone exchange and took another few days before it finally got sorted.
-Before that, a new ADSL filter (from a nearby branch of Maplin as it happened) was needed because the old one didn’t work with my phone.
-Without that, it wouldn’t have been possible to debug what was happening with the broadband clashing with my phone with the way that I set up things.
-Resetting the router was next and then there was a password change before the exchange was blamed.
-After all that, connectivity is back again and I even upgraded in the middle of it all.
-Downloads are faster and television viewing is a lot, lot smoother too.
-Having seen fairly decent customer service throughout all this, I am planning to stick with my provider for a while longer too.
+Before that, a new ADSL filter (from a nearby branch of Maplin as it happened) was needed because the old one didn't work with my phone.
+Without that, it wouldn't have been possible to debug what was happening with the broadband clashing with my phone with the way that I set up things.
+Resetting the router was next, and then there was a password change before the exchange was blamed.
+After all that, connectivity returned to allow me to upgrade in the middle of it all.
+Downloads are faster, and television viewing is a lot, lot smoother as well.
+Having seen fairly decent customer service throughout all this, I am planning to stick with my provider for a while longer, too.

 While seeing if it was possible to connect a wired or wireless router to mobile broadband, I came across devices that both connected via the 3G network and acted as wireless routers too.
-Vodafone have an interesting option into which you can plug a standard mobile broadband dongle for the required functionality.
+Vodafone has an interesting option into which you can plug a standard mobile broadband dongle for the required functionality.
 For a while now, 3 has had its Mifi with the ability to connect to the mobile network and relay Wi-Fi signals too.
-Though it pioneered this as far as I know, others are following their lead with T-Mobile offering something similar: its Wireless Pointer.
-Unsurprisingly, Vodafone has its own too though I didn’t find and mention of mobile Wi-Fi on the O2 website.
+Though it pioneered this as far as I know, others are following their lead, with T-Mobile offering something similar: its Wireless Pointer.
+Unsurprisingly, Vodafone has its own too, though I didn't find any mention of mobile Wi-Fi on the O2 website.

 That trip into Argos resulted in a return home to find out more about the latter device before making a purchase.
-Having had a broadly positive experience of T-Mobile’s network coverage, I was willing to go with it as long as it didn’t need a dongle.
-The T-Mobile one that I have seems not to be working properly so I needed to make sure that wasn’t going to be a problem before I spent any money.
+Having had a broadly positive experience of T-Mobile's network coverage, I was willing to go with it as long as it didn't need a dongle.
+The T-Mobile one that I have seems not to be working properly, so I needed to make sure that wasn't going to be a problem before I spent any money.
 When I brought home the Wireless Pointer, I swapped the SIM card from the dongle to get going without too much to do.
 Thankfully, the Wi-Fi is secured using WPA2 and the documentation tells you where to get the entry key.
-Having things secured like this means that someone cannot fritter away your monthly allowance too and that’s as important for PAYG customers (like me) as much as those with a contract.
-Of course, eavesdropping is another possibility that is made more difficult too.
+Having things secured like this means that someone cannot fritter away your monthly allowance as well, and that's as important for PAYG customers (like me) as much as those with a contract.
+Of course, eavesdropping is another possibility that also is made more difficult.
 So far, I have stuck with using it while plugged in to an electrical socket (USB computer connections are possible as well) but I need to check on the battery life too.
-Up to five devices can be connected by Wi-Fi and I can vouch that working with two connected devices is more than a possibility.
-My main PC has acquired a Belkin Wi-Fi dongle in order to use the Wireless Pointer too and that has worked very well too.
+Up to five devices can be connected by Wi-Fi, and I can vouch that working with two connected devices is more than a possibility.
+My main PC has acquired a Belkin Wi-Fi dongle to use the Wireless Pointer too, and that has worked very well too.
 In fact, I found that connectivity was independent of what operating system I used: Linux Mint, Ubuntu, Windows XP and Windows 7 all connected without any bother.
-The gadget fits in the palm of my hand too so it hardly can be called large but it does what it sets out to do and I have been glad to have it so far.
+The gadget fits in the palm of my hand too, so it hardly can be called large, yet it does what it sets out to do, and I have been glad to have it so far.